 Example 3: Functional Characterization of a Monoclonal Antibody

 The function of many proteins is to bind to other proteins, and sedimentation equilibrium is a very powerful tool for studying such binding interactions.

 To analyze these data an appropriate binding model is needed.
-The model shown to the right is the simplest one possible for an antibody with two binding sites, and simply assumes that both sites have the same binding affinity and bind independently of one another (no cooperativity and no steric blocking of one site by antigen bound to the other).
+The model shown below is the simplest one possible for an antibody with two binding sites, and simply assumes that both sites have the same binding affinity and bind independently of one another (no cooperativity and no steric blocking of one site by antigen bound to the other).